udhai-20/deepak-812/README.md

 - 🔭 I’m currently working on **DSA**

 - 🎯 Goals: earn in dollar 💰 & learn from all experienced people's experience ❄ and speak english 🚀

--
-- 🎲 And ... i play 🎸 guitar and ♟ chess online
+- 🎲 And ... i play ♟ chess online

 - 👨🏽‍🤝‍👨🏼 I’m looking to collaborate on **FAANG Companies**